NeuralEnsemble/neurotune/README.md

 #Neurotune

-This package provides neurotune, a package for optimizing electical models of excitable cells.
+This package provides Neurotune, a package for optimizing electical models of excitable cells.

-**This is a fork by Padraig Gleeson and others to continue development of Neurotune for use in OpenWorm and other projects**
+**This package was originally developed by [Mike Vella](https://github.com/vellamike).
+This is a fork by [Padraig Gleeson](https://github.com/pgleeson) and others to continue development of [pyelectro](https://github.com/pgleeson/pyelectro) and [Neurotune](https://github.com/pgleeson/neurotune) for use in [OpenWorm](http://www.openworm.org/) and other projects**

 [![Build Status](https://travis-ci.org/pgleeson/neurotune.svg?branch=master)](https://travis-ci.org/pgleeson/neurotune)